EGR304-2025-F-105/Team105.github.io/docs/03-User-Needs-and Benchmarking.md

 - tag1
 - tag2
 ---

+Link to the Google Slides we used for this segment: https://docs.google.com/presentation/d/1nTBhOSeBstGCxLWvoUxc8k1hHUG6KRPD8vXOxXXDTHM/edit?usp=sharing

 ## User Needs and Statement

 We seperated the user needs into four different categories to get an idea for the main project: Solar, Thermo, Pressure/Gas, and Water.
 Each category has about 25 ideas each as each member reached a minimum of 5 user needs.
 This then turned into a statement.